PUBGReddit/UGC/docs/Devices/Device_RandomTrigger.md

 ## Description

-Execute a trigger randomly from a predetermined list.
+Execute a Action randomly from a predetermined list.

 ## Basic